jesstheleftie/u2_express_league/README.md

     ]
     ```

-    And your nested route within containing
+    And your nested routes within containing:

     ```js
     //baseball/yankees